malloydata/malloy/packages/malloy-render/README.md

 ## Using the Bundled Renderer

-A Platform agnostic Malloy Renderer bundle.
-Any JS platform with JSON results from a DB query execution and a PreparedResult object from Malloy library (or from Malloy Service) should be able to use this package to create an HTML Malloy Result.
+Any JS platform with JSON results from a DB query execution and a PreparedResult object from Malloy library (or from Malloy Service) should be able to use the bundled renderer to create an HTML Malloy Result.
 The renderer bundle is avialable from v0.0.118 onwards.
 Example usage:

 ```js
 var script = document.createElement('script');